Arctic-Voxel/SC1015-Mini-Project/README.md

 Based on the dataset are we able to predict heart disease based on certain health attributes?
 Which models and factors would be most effective in predicting heart disease?

+## Tools Used

+As our dataset is highly Categorical, we used two preprocessing tools such as the OrdinalEncoder and the LabelEncoder to prepare our train and test.
+Afterwards, we used the SelectKBest tool that is capable of selecting features according to the k highest scores using the Chi.
+This helps us to find the features that are the highly like to be irrelevant for classification.

 ## Models Used

 Logistic Regression - Models the probability of a discrete outcome, in our case binary (Yes/ No to Heart Disease)